grip-framework/grip/README.md

 ## Motivation

-The existance of this project is due to the fact that Kemal lacks one crucial part of every successful framework, a structure.
-An example for the absence of structure can be found [here](https://github.com/iv-org/invidious/blob/master/src/invidious.cr).
+This project exists due to the fact that Kemal lacks one crucial part of a framework, a structure.
+An example for the absence of an structure can be found [here](https://github.com/iv-org/invidious/blob/master/src/invidious.cr).

 ## Features